-Recent reviews including more than 130 000 individuals, showed that fish/seafood eating during pregnancy was connected with benefits to brain development in offsprings that became significant at 4 oz/week and increased from there.
+Recent reviews, including more than 130 000 individuals, showed that fish/seafood eating during pregnancy was connected with benefits to brain development in offspring that became significant at 4 oz/week and increased from there.
 There were no adverse effects even when the amount of fish/seafood consumption exceeded 100 oz/week (Hibbeln JR et al. 2019).

 Extra virgin olive oil (EVOO).

-EVOO is unrefined oil obtained by cold pressing olives, and in this sense is equal to pure olive juice.
+EVOO is unrefined oil obtained by cold pressing olives, which is equal to pure olive juice.
 EVOO keeps highly bioactive polyphenols, which are deemed to hold cardioprotective benefits, such as reduced low-density lipoprotein cholesterol (bad cholesterol) and increased high-density lipoprotein cholesterol (good cholesterol), and lower diabetes risk.

 The presence of polyphenols in the oil is felt by a tingling or burning sensation in the back of the throat a few seconds following after swallowing olive oil.

 Along with vinegar, plentiful use of EVOO for dressing salads and vegetable dishes is encouraged.
-It is also recommended for simmering minced tomatoes, garlic, onions, and aromatic herbs as a sauce to use on vegetables, pasta, rice, fish, or legumes.
+It is also recommended to simmer minced tomatoes, garlic, onions, and aromatic herbs as a sauce for vegetables, pasta, rice, fish, or legumes.

 Dairy products and eggs.